Defective4/openwebrx-client/README.md

 A standalone client library for OpenWebRX(+) receivers

 ## About
-This project is a client library for [OpenWebRX](https://www.openwebrx.de/) and [OpenWebRX+](https://github.com/luarvique/openwebrx) online SDRs written in Java.
+This project is a Java client library for [OpenWebRX](https://www.openwebrx.de/) and [OpenWebRX+](https://github.com/luarvique/openwebrx) online SDRs.
 It aims to implement most of OWRX's features, including audio (obviously), FFT, demodulators, and more.
 Currently, the project is in WIP state, there is no stable release.